robinshi918/downloadwrapper/README.md

 # downloadwrapper
+## Intro
+This is a project for my family's requirement of music listening.
+As almost we can find almost all the music resources from YouTube, I wrote this application to utilize the powerful youtube-dl tool.
+I hope this tool can help my family members to access the music resource in a convenient way.

+There are 2 servers needed: FTP and Subsoni which are supposed to be on same physical computer.

 ## Features

 - Download mp3 file from YouTube by calling youtube-dl
-- Upload the mp3 file to a FTP server
+- Upload downloaded mp3 file to a FTP server
-- Force scan the media files on a Subsonic server
+- Force Subsonic server to scan the new media, so this new mp3 music is available to Subsonic clients immediately.